 Have you ever tried to search for a video on YouTube and as you type, YouTube provides a list of related keywords?

 This is called autocomplete and it only suggests trending and popular keywords.
-It provides you with the terms and phrases that a lot of people to find particular videos on the platform.
+It provides you with the terms and phrases that a lot of people find in particular videos on the platform.

 For anyone looking to optimize their videos, these suggestions are a great keyword source.